 - build-test-and-notify

-These are all the updates required for us to have custom messages sent to a Slack workspace to track the status of our build on CircleCI.
-Remember to update the mentions
+These are all the updates you need to have custom messages sent to a Slack workspace to track the status of the build on CircleCI.
+Before updating the repository with the latest code, though, you need to integrate with Twilio for SMS notifications.

-Integrating with Twilio for Notifications
+Integrating with Twilio for notifications

-To integrate with Twilio, you will need the following:
+To integrate with Twilio, you will need:

 TWILIO_FROM

-: This must be a Twilio phone number that you own, formatted with a+
+is a Twilio phone number that you own, formatted with a+

 and country code, e.g. +16175551212 (E.164 format)TWILIO_TO

-: This parameter determines the destination phone number for your SMS message and requires the same format as aboveTWILIO_SID
+is a parameter that determines the destination phone number for your SMS message and uses the same format asTWILIO_FROM

-: This is your TwilioAccount SID
+is your TwilioAccount SID

-: This is your TwilioAUTH TOKEN
+is your TwilioAUTH TOKEN

 body

-: A custom message that will be displayed instead of the default notification messages
+is a custom message that will be displayed instead of the default notification messages

 Adding environment variables on CircleCI